Timcolpit/RobotC-VEX-Library/README.md

    Motors in RobotC

 To set up your motors first go to robot in the top left hand corner between view and window And click on it.
-From there you need to go to the second option from the bottom where it Says motors and sensors set up.
+From there you need to go to the second option fr bom the bottom where it Says motors and sensors set up.
 Click on it.
 After you click on it there will be four options To choose from
 1)Standard Models- you generally do not have to mess with this,